Understanding The Three Different Types Of ADHD

 Working with a therapist

 This type of treatment protocol has been found to be effective in treating ADHD as well.
-A 2022 meta-study evaluated the effects of online therapy on individuals diagnosed with the condition.
+A 2022 meta-analysis evaluated the effects of online therapy on individuals diagnosed with the condition.
 The outcome indicated a positive effect on both attention deficit and social function.

 Takeaway